rarescosma/getbetter.ro/content/journal/2020-05-25-hiking-progress.md

 * Prusiks + carbines rock
 * Don't put scorching hot titanium parts on top of textile sleeves
 * No more ketchup + senap, go with spring onions instead
-* Dry fatwood is really nice to get the fire going
+* Dry fat wood is really nice to get the fire going
 * Still need a plate
 * Have spare batteries
 * Have drumliner trash bags